 Criteria, Criteria, Criteria

-Every year groups apply to funding programmes without reading the criteria.
-The criteria sets out what the fund is trying to achieve – it’s about attracting the right projects for our donors, things which interest them.
+Every year groups apply to funders without reading the criteria.
+The criteria sets out what the funder is trying to achieve – it’s about attracting the right projects for our donors, things which interest them.

 Make sure you don’t fall at the first hurdle.
-Please read the criteria for the funding programme you decide to go for.
+Please read our main criteria below.
 If you’re not sure your project fits then you can always contact the grants team on 01773 525860 who will be pleased to chat to you about your plans.

-On top of individual funding programme criteria, the Foundation has a few general exclusions/things we can’t fund.
+The Foundation has a number of general exclusions/things we can’t fund.